emacs-tree-sitter/elisp-tree-sitter/README.md

 - Make changes to the `.el` files.
 - Add tests to `tree-sitter-tests.el` and run them with `./bin/test` (`.\bin\test` on Windows).

-If you want to build addtional (or all) grammars from source, or work on the core dynamic module, see the next 2 sections.
+If you want to build additional (or all) grammars from source, or work on the core dynamic module, see the next 2 sections.

 ### Building grammars from source